GeometryEditor Class

 • point - The location of the new vertex.

 If geometry is empty (Geometry::isEmpty is true), the given point is added as the initial vertex, and then selected.
-If nothing is selected (selectedElement is nullptr), the point is appended to the end of the geometry, and then selected.
+If nothing is selected (selectedElement is empty), the point is appended to the end of the geometry, and then selected.
 If selectedElement is the first vertex in a part of a Multipart, the given point is inserted before the currently selected vertex, and then selected.

 If geometry is a non-empty Point, this method replaces the existing point with the given point, and selects it.